All minor-minimal apex obstructions with connectivity two: Simple observations

 \section{Simple observations}

 A graph is an {\em apex graph} if it contains a vertex, called an {\em apex}, whose deletion produces a planar graph.
+Every planar graph is an apex graph.
 The family of apex graphs is minor-closed and so it has finite list of minor-minimal non-members, also known as forbidden minors or obstructions.
-Let ${\cal F}$ denote this finite set of forbidden minors for apex graphs.
+Let ${\cal F}$ denote the finite set of obstructions for apex graphs.

 We begin with a few simple observations about graphs in ${\cal F}$.

 \begin{lemma} If $G \in {\cal F}$, then $\delta(G) \geq 3$. \end{lemma} \begin{proof} Suppose, to the contrary, that there exists $G \in {\cal F}$ and $v \in V(G)$ with $d_G(v) \leq 2$.
 If $d_G(v) \leq 1$, then $G-v$ is apex with an apex, $w$.
 Note that $G-v-w$ is planar which implies that $G-w$ is also planar, contradicting $G \in {\cal F}$.
 If $d_G(v) = 2$, then consider an edge $e$ incident to $v$.
 The contraction of $e$ produces an apex graph $G/e$ with an apex vertex, $w$.
 Now $G/e - w$ is planar which implies that $G-w$ is planar, contradicting $G \in {\cal F}$. \end{proof}